It’s easy to over-complicate an African safari packing list. This is Africa, it’s going to be wild, so you feel a need to pack for all eventualities.

 Domestic safari flights use light aircraft where space is a premium.
-They have strict luggage weight limitations, usually of 15 kg for all your luggage.
+They have strict luggage weight limitations, usually 15 kg for all your luggage.

 Many people want to look their best whenever they encounter other people.
-Out on the African savanna you won’t encounter many people.
+Out on the African savanna, you won’t encounter many people.
 Even when you do, the people are looking at animals instead of you.

 So dump the fashion and embrace the adventure!

-The lighter you can travel the better.
-And your clothes will get ruined by all the dust and sun so keep the three-piece suit at home and follow this basic safari packing list.
+The lighter you can travel, the better.
+And your clothes will get ruined by all the dust and sun, so keep the three-piece suit at home and follow this basic safari packing list.

-Okay, so you know you need clothes.
+Okay, so you know you need safari clothes.
 Nobody wants to get that close to nature out in the African wilderness.
-But what kind of clothes?

 Most people find lightweight shorts or trousers the most comfortable on safari, depending on the time of year and your exact safari location.